-Registration for CAT’s Spring Classes are open now.
-Please click HERE to view the Spring Registration form, print and send it in with your check for class registration.
+Registration for CAT’s Summer Classes are open now.
+Please click HERE to view the Summer Registration form, print and send it in with your check for class registration.

 Please note that each new dog must start with a Foundation class unless they have prior agility experience and approval from the training director.

-The next session of classes after these will start in Summer 2018.
+The next session of classes after these will start in Fall 2018.
 Please contact the training director if you are interested in being on the list for the next registration.
 You can use the current registration schedule for sample dates and times we commonly use for classes.